 The number of people with diabetes has risen from 108 million in 1980 to 422 million in 2014 according to the most recent statistics from the World Health Organization.
-Research by Professor Dominic Withers, Head of Metabolic Signalling at MRC LMS, has provided new insight into a mechanism involved in diabetes and obesity.
+Research by Professor Dominic Withers, Head of Metabolic Signalling, and Dr Mathieu Latreille, Head of Cellular Identity and Metabolism, at MRC LMS, has provided new insight into a mechanism involved in diabetes and obesity.

 Diabetes usually results from two abnormal processes: a failure to secrete enough insulin from pancreatic beta cells, the cells where insulin is stored and secreted, and a failure of insulin to work properly in its target tissues.
 Professor Withers and the team of researchers found that Nnat unexpectedly plays a role in the control of insulin processing.